 - Cyclosporine (Gengraf, Neoral, Sandimmune).
 This drug is normally reserved for people who haven't responded well to other medications.
 Cyclosporine has the potential for serious side effects and is not for long-term use.

 Tofacitinib (Xeljanz).
 This is called a "small molecule" and works by stopping the process of inflammation.
 Tofacitinib is effective when other therapies don't work.
 Main side effects include the increased risk of shingles infection and blood clots.

 The U.S. Food and Drug Administration (FDA) recently issued a warning about tofacitinib, stating that preliminary studies show an increased risk of serious heart-related problems and cancer from taking this drug.
 If you're taking tofacitinib for ulcerative colitis, don't stop taking the medication without first talking with your doctor.

 This class of therapies targets proteins made by the immune system.
 Types of biologics used to treat ulcerative colitis include:

 - Infliximab (Remicade), adalimumab (Humira) and golimumab (Simponi).
 These drugs, called tumor necrosis factor (TNF) inhibitors, or biologics, work by neutralizing a protein produced by your immune system.
 They are for people with severe ulcerative colitis who don't respond to or can't tolerate other treatments.

 - Vedolizumab (Entyvio).
-This medication was recently approved for treatment of ulcerative colitis for people who don't respond to or can't tolerate other treatments.
+This medication is approved for treatment of ulcerative colitis for people who don't respond to or can't tolerate other treatments.
 It works by blocking inflammatory cells from getting to the site of inflammation.